GaragePixel/stdlib-for-mx2/README.md

 In my opinion, the decline of Blitz Research began after BlitzMax, when the new languages ​​(Monkey, Monkey2) stopped compiling to native code.
-Few people were interested in these new tools, and only a few followed Mark who was the visionary of the time.
+Few people were interested in these new tools, and only a small group followed Mark who was the visionary of the time.
 This was before the rise of gobot and similar technologies.
 Within a once thriving community, only a few ventured into the new areas.
 Perhaps users did not want tools that looked like simple "to C++" translators.

 But let's be honest, development tools have evolved considerably in the last 15-20 years.
-Back then, they were mostly closed-source commercial software (Visual Studio, PureBasic, BlitzBasic/3D, PowerBasic, etc.).
+Back then, they were mostly closed-source commercial software (Visual Studio, PureBasic, BlitzBasic/3D, PowerBasic, Clickteam products etc).
 Today, the industry has moved towards free open-source programming languages, IDEs, and countless libraries.
 Almost everything is free now.
 PureBasic still exists, although it is a niche closed-source product.